 We now suppose that $L$ is given in advance.
 In this case, Phung-Duc et al.'s algorithm~\cite{Phun10-QTNA} computes $L$ inverse matrices to obtain $\vc{R}_L^{(N)}$, and then computes $N-1$ inverse matrices in generating $\vc{R}_L^{(k)}$'s, $k=N-1,N-2,\dots,1$, by the backward recursion (\ref{recursion-R^{(k)}}) with $\vc{R}^{(N)}=\vc{R}_L^{(N)}$, in order to obtain $(\vc{\pi}_0,\vc{\pi}_1,\dots,\vc{\pi}_N)$ (of course, approximately).
-Note that the computation of $\vc{R}_L^{(N)}$ corresponds to the situation that the iteration index $s$ of Algorithm~\ref{algo-upper} reaches $N+L-1$ and thus $\presub{n_{N+L-1}}\ol{\vc{\pi}}$, i.e., an approximation to $(\vc{\pi}_0,\vc{\pi}_1,\dots,\vc{\pi}_{N+L-1})$, is obtained as the result of computing $N+L$ inverse matrices (see Remark~\ref{rem-algo-1}).
-Consequently, the computational complexity of Algorithm~\ref{algo-upper} is of the same order as that of Phung-Duc et al.'s algorithm~\cite{Phun10-QTNA} even when the situation is best for the latter one, i.e., $L$ is given in advance.
+It should be noted that the computation of $\vc{R}_L^{(N)}$ corresponds to the situation that the iteration index $s$ of Algorithm~\ref{algo-upper} reaches $N+L-1$ and thus $\presub{(N+L-1)}\ol{\vc{\pi}}$, which is an approximation to $(\vc{\pi}_0,\vc{\pi}_1,\dots,\vc{\pi}_{N+L-1})$, is obtained as the result of computing $N+L$ inverse matrices (see Remark~\ref{rem-algo-1}).
+Consequently, Algorithm~\ref{algo-upper} has the same computational complexity as that of Phung-Duc et al.'s algorithm~\cite{Phun10-QTNA} even when the situation is best for the latter one, i.e., $L$ is given in advance.

-There are some studies on upper block-Hessenberg Markov chains.
-Shin and Pearce~\cite{Shin98} established an algorithm for computing the stationary distribution vector of the discrete-time upper block-Hessenberg Markov chain.
-Li et al.~\cite{LiQuan05} and Klimenok and Dudin~\cite{Klim06} proposed similar algorithms, respectively, for a BMAP/M/1 generalized processor-sharing queue and for an asymptotically level-independent M/G/1-type Markov chain.
-The key of their algorithms is to transform the original transition probability matrix (or the original generator in the continuous-time case) into a level-independent one (i.e., block-Toeplitz-like one) except for a finite number, say $N$, of levels.
-These algorithms require us to compute, from scratch, Neuts' $G$-matrix \cite{Neut89} and the stationary probabilities of the first $N$ levels (i.e., $\bbL_0,\bbL_1,\dots,\bbL_{N-1}$) every time $N$ is incremented one by one.
+There are some studies on upper BHMCs.
+Shin and Pearce~\cite{Shin98} establish an algorithm for computing the stationary distribution vector of the discrete-time upper BHMC.
+Similar algorithms are proposed for a BMAP/M/1 generalized processor-sharing queue (Li et al.~\cite{LiQuan05-RG}) and for an asymptotically level-independent M/G/1-type Markov chain (Klimenok and Dudin~\cite{Klim06}).
+These algorithms transform the original transition probability matrix (or the original generator in the continuous-time case) into a level-independent one (i.e., block-Toeplitz-like one) except for a finite number, say $N$, of levels.
+They thus require us to compute, from scratch, Neuts' $G$-matrix \cite{Neut89} and the stationary probabilities of the first $N$ levels (i.e., $\bbL_0,\bbL_1,\dots,\bbL_{N-1}$) every time $N$ is incremented one by one.
 On the other hand, each iteration of Algorithm~\ref{algo-upper} inherits the results from the previous iteration.